-This has become even more important during the last twenty years as citizens became more aware of changes occurring in their city and tried to influence the decision-making processes affecting their neighborhoods and their homes.
+This has become even more important during the last twenty-seven years as citizens became more aware of changes occurring in their city and tried to influence the decision-making processes affecting their neighborhoods and their homes.

 One major goal that we have been fighting for these past 25 years is a majority of the members of Metropolitan Council being significantly engaged with their Neighborhoods -- pro-actively reaching out to their constituents to gather input on activity happening in the district and the County.

 While all the votes are not in, this Metro Council appears to be the most constituent-friendly group of elected officials, in the history of Metropolitan Government.
 This doesn't come by accident.